-The Register of Public Roads defines the public roads and their classifications for roads that are deemed required for public use, under which Council is the responsible road authority.
+The Register of Public Roads defines the roads and their classifications that are deemed required for public use, and for which Council is the responsible road authority.

 Council has adopted a policy and procedures for registering or removing a road on or from the Register.
 The register is updated on a regular basis to include new roads in subdivisions etc.